Charles White talks baseball in the segregated south and how he made his dreams come true

 You could say athleticism runs in the family.
 "I was the first 12 Letterman to come out to Howard," White remembered, "and Reggie was the first All-American."

 Al was his brother.
 Another baseball great.
-As they grew up in the 50's, the crowd was segregated, too.
+As they grew up in the 50s, the crowd was segregated, too.
 Whites in the grandstand.
-"It was covered, you know, If it rain," White recalled.
+"It was covered, you know, if it rained," White recalled.
 "But, down on the front end, toward Third Street, it was a little gate there.
 And the blacks used to come right there and had the wood seats, you know.
 And that's where all the blacks used to sit at.
 And we used to wonder, 'why we have to sit out here?'"

 Road trips to away games were less than luxurious.
 "You wouldn't believe nine of us get in a '56 Ford and ride all the way to Athens, Georgia," he laughed.